wizmo2/TAudio-Case/README.md

 ```
 Note: Do not set the "green" GPIO option as it shares gpio with the Led strip

+At time of writing, you will need to use the TAudio1.6 branch in my repository (until the led_vu components are merged)

 Backup files for squeezelite-ESP32 in [config](config/) folder

 Example yaml files for Home-Assistant in [hass](hass/) folder